 Phase 3: Piloting and evaluation of the Tool.

 Phase 4: Finalisation of the Tool based on pilot feedback

 Phase 5: Launch and evaluation of the Tool across NSW.
 There is scope for the Tool be launched nationwide depending on the outcomes of the evaluation.

-Consultation with people with intellectual disability
+- Person with intellectual disability